Asylum Psychological Evaluations in Oklahoma

 For an asylum seeker, the danger is usually in the country you left, and it can extend to family still there.
 We are careful with everything you tell us.

 Your evaluation is prepared for your asylum case and goes to you and your attorney, and we do not share your account or your identity with anyone outside that without your direction.
-All sessions are conducted through secure HIPAA-compliant telehealth.
+All appointments are conducted through secure HIPAA-compliant telehealth.

 We can work with interpreters, and interpretation services are available for an additional fee.